euwbah/dissonance-wasm/paper/article.md

 _Now that's a handful._

-[TOC]
+## tl;dr

+A new algorithm for modelling the perception of complexity and tonicity of chords up to 8 notes.
+Tonicity is the measure of how likely the note is to be perceived as the "tonic", which may or may not correspond to the chord.
+This is done in real-time which, when used in conjunction with my [visualizer](https://github.com/euwbah/n-edo-lattice-visualiser), updates a model of pitch memory that tracks the listener's interpretation of up to 8 unique notes over time.

+This model is not biased towards any tuning system or musical culture, in the sense that there was no hard-coding of weights/penalties/points from existing musical patterns/vocabulary I am familiar with.
+It has zero machine-learned/statistically regressed parameters, but has results that mostly agree with my subjective perception of consonance and root perception in Western/European musical harmony.

+The only assumption made is that the instrument has a harmonic timbre (although this setting can be changed easily by modifying [dyad_lookup.rs](https://github.com/euwbah/dissonance-wasm/blob/master/src/dyad_lookup.rs)).

+The model is only based on dyadic relationships between notes, but unlike most other chord complexity models with dyadic-based approaches, it:

+1. Captures the gestalt of the chord voicing at different hierarchies of detail, without having to precompute permutations of polyadic interval combinations
+2. Does not have harmonic duality (major and minor triads do not have the same complexity score)
+3. Depends on the current musical context by keeping track of pitch memory over time

+Two core concepts that make it work:

+1. Treating subjective interpretations of chords as trees, where a (parent, child) edge is used to model the listener hearing the child note with respect to the parent note, e.g. `C->E` means E is heard as M3 of C. (See [Interpretation Trees](#generalizing-polyadic-complexity-using-interpretation-trees))
+2. Using the asymmetry of the complexity of intervals about the octave to break the symmetry of chord duality/negative harmony.
+E.g., it is generally accepted that P4 and P5 do not have the same complexity, even though they are octave-duals of each other.
+This asymmetry is exploited so that overall chord perception is modelled more than the sum of its pairwise dyadic complexities.
+(See [Dyadic Tonicity](#base-case-dyadic-tonicity))

 ## Introduction

 So far, I haven't found a measure of harmonic complexity/concordance/consonance that agrees with my own subjective perception of chordal and melodic tension and release.
-I started a bit of initial research towards this goal, and I wanted to share my current progress in a relatively informal way here 🙂
+I started a bit of initial research towards this goal, and I wanted to document my current progress and thought process in a relatively informal and narrative manner here.

-One year ago, I started work on [polyadic-old.rs](/src/polyadic-old.rs), which is an attempt to compute polyadic chord complexity and do root detection in a way that I am satisfied with.
+One year ago, I started work on [polyadic-old.rs](https://github.com/euwbah/dissonance-wasm/blob/master/src/polyadic-old.rs), which is an attempt to compute polyadic chord complexity and do root detection in a way that I am satisfied with.
 However, the computational cost of the full version of this algorithm is $N! \times (N-1)! \times M$ where $N$ is the number of notes in a chord, and $M$ is the number of candidate ratios that a new tempered note could be relative to the current harmonic context, and I relied a lot on aggressive pruning (via beam-search) to allow this algorithm to run in real-time at $O(N^3)$ as I play, but this aggressive pruning caused the results to deteriorate from the full version quite significantly.

 However, in the old algorithm, I found the idea of using spanning trees to represent possible interpretations of a chord promising.
 This article serves as a journal of my thought process for my second (or third) attempt developing this idea, where complexity is computed as the aggregate complexity over possible [**interpretation trees**](#generalizing-polyadic-complexity-using-interpretation-trees).